icollier77/Bootstrap-Portfolio/README.md

 Finally, I thought it would be nice to have underlining effect on hover for the navigation links.
 This [video][navigation-underline-url] was very helpful.

+#### `Font Awesome icons`

+During my previous project I had sourced icons from the web but was not entirely happy with their look.
+For this project I used [Font Awesome][font-awesome-url] icons.
+However, instead of downloading the whole kit, I used [Font Awesome CDN][fa-cdn-url] and placed the corresponding link in the html head.
+Watching this [video][fa-icons-url] was very helpful in refreshing my memory on Font Awesome.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>